What's Wrong with the Bottom-up Methods in Arbitrary-shape Scene Text Detection: Methodology

-After we have obtained the dense overlapping text segments, the next step is to determine their types, which are used for training GCN to classify the type of text segments.
-The text segments are categorized into one of the three types, namely, char segments, interval segments and non-text segments (as shown in Fig.~\ref{4}), for depicting the `characterness' of text.
+After we have obtained the dense overlapping text segments, the next step is to determine their types.
+The type information of text segments enables them to better reflect text's “characterness” and allows building a character-to-character graph structure for further fine-grained relational reasoning and rectification.
+In our work, text segments are categorized into one of three types: Char Segments, Interval Segments and Non-Text Segments (see Fig.~\ref{4}).
+Char Segments contain characters or partial characters only, Non-Text Segments are background, and Interval Segments are the gaps or spacing between characters or words.

-The interval segments are the gaps or spacing between the characters or words, which are often confused with non-text segments for some text instances with larger inter-character spaces.
-Thus, we take into consideration their context segments to enable GCN to have the ability to classify these text segments correctly for further FPNS.
-Therefore, we need the type annotation of the segments.
-Although there is no dataset that can provide annotation for the intervals between characters, this annotation can be obtained by utilizing the synthetic dataset~\cite{synthetic} that has character level annotation.
-We use the character maps and their interval spaces to annotating char segments and interval segments.

-Here, we use $S^i$ to denote the $i$-th text segment that needs to be annotated and $(x_i,y_i)$ is the coordinate of the center point of this segment. $S^*$ represents the collection of all text segments, while $S_{char}^*$ and $S_{\neg char}^*$ are used to denote the collection of the char segments and non-char segments. $C$ is used to denote the union of all character maps in the image. $S_{char}^*$ are the text segments whose center $(x,y)$ locates in the union of char areas in $C$.
-The non-char segments $S_{\neg char}^*$ can be obtained by $S^*-S_{char}^*$.
+Interval Segments can often be confused with Non-Text Segments, especially in text instances with large inter-character spaces, so they need to be classified under close supervision.
+However, none of the real-world datasets provide annotation for the intervals between characters.
+Therefore, in our approach we utilize a synthetic dataset ``SynthText''~\cite{synthetic} that has both character-level and word-level annotations, and propose a weakly-supervised training approach to classify the type of text segments.

+To start the weakly supervised learning, labelled samples are first generated from the SynthText dataset.
+Specifically, denote the $i$-th text segment with the center point coordinates $(x_i,y_i)$ as $S^i$, the collection of all text segments as $S^*$, the collection of Char Segments as $S_{char}^*$, the non-character segment set $S^*-S_{char}^*$ as $S_{\neg char}^*$, the collection of all Interval Segments as $S_{inter}^*$, and the union of all character areas in the image as $C$.
+With these initial samples, we can train a preliminary node classifier, which is then fine-tuned on real text datasets with only word-level annotation to learn the types of text segments in an iterative, weakly-supervised manner.

+During the iterations of the weakly-supervised learning, the node classifier may misclassify some Char Segments as Interval Segments.
+Subsequently updating the loss based on these false Interval Segments will confuse the training and seriously affect the performance of the learned model.
+Therefore, we consider text segments' adjacent segments and use a simple approach to ensure only those more reliable Interval Segments back-propagate the loss.

-Then, we define the distance between each text segment in $S_{char}^*$ and non-text segment in $S_{\neg char}^*$ as the Euclidean distance between the center points of two segments as:
+Towards this, we first define the distance between each Char Segment in $S_{char}^*$ and non-char segment in $S_{\neg char}^*$ as the Euclidean distance of their centers:

 where $\forall S_{char}^i \in S_{char}^*$ and $\forall S_{\neg char}^j \in S_{\neg char}^*$.